 The number of ordinary shares in the company held by each key management personnel during the financial year has been disclosed in the Director's Report.

 (d) Other Key Management Transactions

 There has been no other transactions key management or related parties other than those described above.
+There are no executives whose remuneration is required to be disclosed.

 Note 29.
 Auditor's Remuneration